About the Library

-Study Spaces: The library provides a number of study spaces including group study rooms, the Rose Hills Reading Room, located on the second floor, and multiple study desks and seating areas on the second and third floor.
+Study Spaces: The library provides a number of study spaces including group study rooms, the Rose Hills Reading Room, located on Level 2, and multiple study desks and seating areas on Levels 2 and 3.

 Teaching Spaces: The library has three classrooms all of which support a variety of instruction needs.

 Technology Spaces: The Information Commons on Level 1 features 80 computers that run on Mac OS and Windows, and Level 2 has 8 computers running Mac OS.
 Presentation, viewing, and listening group study rooms are located on Levels 1 and 2.

 Library Year in Review